Olivia5k/makefile-executor.el/README.md

 ### Public API

-* `makefile+-execute-target`: Bring up a selection of all the possible targets in the current Makefile, and execute the chosen one.
-Bound to `C-c C-e` in `makefile-mode`.
+* `makefile-executor-execute-target`: Bring up a selection of all the possible targets in the current Makefile, and execute the chosen one. .
-*  `makefile+-execute-project-target`: Bring up a selection of all the Makefiles in the current project.
-The selected one is executed as per `makefile+-execute-target` above.
-Bound to the `m` command in `projectile-commander`.
+*  `makefile-executor-execute-project-target`: Bring up a selection of all the Makefiles in the current project.
+The selected one is executed as per `makefile-executor-execute-target` above.

 ### License